 Once the divisional IRDA is created, we would examine and report to the holder on it.
 The holder would have 15 months from the date of the examination report on the divisional IRDA for it to be accepted.

-The draft regulations would also include minor and technical amendments: to correct an error of reference; to make the provisions of the Trade Marks Regulations clearer and more compliant with modern drafting practice; and, in February 2020, to reflect changes in the name of an international instrument made under the Madrid Protocol.
+The draft regulations would also include minor and technical amendments: to correct an error of reference; to make the provisions of the Trade Marks Regulations clearer and more compliant with modern drafting practice; and, in February 2020, to reflect changes in the name of an international instrument made under the Madrid System.

 The draft regulations would not change how Australian or overseas businesses could file direct applications for registration of trade marks, or how IP Australia would handle those applications.